sjmikler/codingame-pro-mode/README.md

 > Sync Local / Online buttons are greyed out

 This means the extension cannot access the local file system.
-Please check the compatibility table above.
-If you are using a Chromium-based browser like Brave, you may need to manually enable the API by navigating to chrome://flags/#file-system-access-api and enabling the flag.
+If you are using a Chromium-based browser like Brave, you may need to manually enable the API by navigating to `chrome://flags/#file-system-access-api` and enabling the flag.